-Step 1: Decide Which Services You Currently Need
+Step 1: Determine Which Services You Currently Need

 Step 2: Decide Which Services You Might Need in the Future

-As your business grows, so will its needs, and you don’t want to have to change to scale up.
-That’s why it’s important to identify a company that can grow with you.
-What may initially have been a good fit could change if you anticipate rapid growth.
+As your business grows, so will its needs, and you don’t want to have to change your bookkeeper when you scale.
+That’s why it’s important to identify a bookkeeper or a company that can grow with you, such as Bookkeeper.com, which offers full-service bookkeeping at flexible plans based on the size and needs of your business.
 Services that you may find yourself needing in the future include payroll and human resources (HR) management, tax filing and advisory services, and chief financial officer (CFO) advisory services.

-- Meetings: Some online bookkeeping companies allow you to schedule meetings on a monthly basis, while others allow you to schedule them as often as necessary.
+- Meetings: Some online bookkeepers allow you to schedule meetings on a monthly basis, while others allow you to schedule as often as necessary.
 Communication can be as simple as a phone call or as elaborate as a one-way video conference with the ability to screen-share your documents.

-- Price: Online bookkeeping companies price their services in many ways, from an annual contract to a monthly fee for services.
-Some also offer the option of paying for services on an as-needed basis, while others let you customize your services by paying an additional hourly rate.
-Another factor to consider is whether you must pay an additional fee for your software subscription, such as with QuickBooks Live.
+- Price: Some virtual bookkeepers offer the option of paying for services on an as-needed basis, whereas others let you customize your services by paying an additional hourly rate.

-Step 5: Preview Your Top Choice, Then Buy
+Step 4: Preview Your Top Choice, Then Hire

 Typical Services Provided by Virtual Bookkeeping Companies